Spatial join

 ).

-For the sake of clarity, the example has an additional set of parentheses, but already the parentheses of the method call would suffice.
+For clarity, the example includes an additional set of parentheses, but the parentheses of the method call would suffice.

 population_grid.head()